 By now, Agile is synonymous with change and improvement.
 Teams are practising it to be better, create according to customer needs and to deliver faster.
 However, is taking on the methodology of improvement enough?
 Or are you still facing a risk of failing?

-Christiaan Verwijs has a definite answer to this question and that is Zombie Scrum.
-Extensively discussed in this article it talks about teams that adopt the technology and seem to successfully practice it, but in reality are all but Scrum zombies failing to unleash the full power of Scrum and hurting themselves in the process.
+Christiaan Verwijs has a definite answer to this question, and that is Zombie Scrum.
+Extensively discussed in this article it talks about teams that adopt the technology and seem to practice it successfully, but in reality, are all but Scrum zombies failing to unleash the full power of Scrum and hurting themselves in the process.